 - hissing at other rats

-Watch the play date closely and following your gut.
+Watch the play date and follow your gut.
 If you think one of the rats is taking it too far, separate them.
-The first few play dates should be relatively short; fifteen minutes is enough for the first few days, and you can introduce them as many times as you prefer each day.
-As the days pass, the rats should know each other more and need to be separated less.
-If you have an aggressive rat on your hands, give them some space for a while before you try again.
+And the first few play dates should be short.
+Fifteen minutes is enough for the first few days, and you can introduce them as many times as you prefer each day.
+As the days pass, the rats should know each other more and be less nervous.
+If you have an aggressive rat on your hands, give them some space before you try again.

 4. Introduce them in familiar territory

-Once you feel your new and resident rats are making progress, you can start putting them together in familiar territory - a place where the resident rat likes to play on occasion.
-This is different from the previous step because your resident rats will feel partially territorial about their play date location.
+Once your rats are making progress, you can introduce them in familiar territory.
+Familiar territory is a place where the resident rat likes to play on occasion.
+This is different because your resident rats will feel territorial about their location.
 This place can be the bed, the sofa, or anywhere your resident rat might consider their own.
-The interactions between the rats here may be more tense than in neutral territory, so having keen eyes and using a gloved hand are very important here.
-Your resident pet rat may feel the need to guard her territory, and more dominance fights may break out than expected.
-Be sure to watch that neither rat is injured or overly aggressive toward the other; if the behavior escalates to a violent level (or if you feel the need to separate them), end the session for a little while and give it another try later.
+The interactions between the rats here can be more tense than in neutral territory.
+Having keen eyes and using a gloved hand are very important in familiar territory.
+Your resident rat may feel the need to guard their territory, and more dominance fights may occur.
+Watch that neither rat is aggressive toward the other.
+If behavior escalates to a violent level (or if you feel the need to separate them), end the session.
+You can always give it another try later.

-Tip: If play dates in the resident rat’s territory aren't going well, take a step backward and have the sessions on neutral ground again.
-You can repeat this until you feel the rats can move up to the resident’s territory again, as many times as you feel necessary.
-Depending on your rats and their personalities, this step can be simple or take a few tries.
+If play dates in the resident rat’s territory aren't going well, have the sessions on neutral ground again.
+You can repeat this until you feel that the rats can move up to familiar territory.
+Do this as many times as you deem necessary.
+Depending on your rats and their personalities, this step can be simple or take several tries.

 Need a new rat cage?